-As a regulated utility, this company is not a high growth stock.
-The underlying demand for the company’s energy products increases slowly.
+As a regulated utility, this company is not a high-growth stock.
+Because the underlying demand for the company’s energy products and services increases slowly.

 Revenue growth in the very low single-digit percentages on an annual basis is common.
-Similar to the rate of growth within the local economies in which it operates.
+Similar to the rate of growth within the local economies in which the company operates.

 AEP Earnings & Dividend Payout Ratio

-Over the years shown in the chart above, earnings have grown on average a little over 5%.
+Historically, earnings have grown on average a little over 5%.
 Dividend growth has been similar.
-And, the dividend payout ratio consistently runs a little more than 60% of earnings.

 Management’s projections for the future are similar to how they have operated in the past.
-As they say, past performance does not guarantee future results.
+But, as they say, past performance does not guarantee future results.

 AEP Free Cash Flow And Dividend Payments

-But, because of the predictability of their stable and regulated businesses, they can finance those expenditures with long term debt.
+Due to the predictability of their stable and regulated businesses, they can finance those expenditures with long-term debt.
 Debt payments are supported by the revenues and profits the capital expenditures generate.

 AEP Credit Rating

 Source: FINRA Bond Center

 And given the consistency of AEP’s business.
 I have little concern about their ability to pay off or refinance debts as they come due.